Before you Play Aghanim’s Labyrinth

 Disruptor, along with Winter Wyvern, was hit by Valve nerfs a few days after the launch of Aghanim’s Labyrinth but he remains a hot pick.
 While Omniknight’s specialist is sustain and Winter Wyvern pure DPS, Disruptor task is magic damage and control.

-Static Field is a godsend in this mode as you can manipulate the flow and area of combat, and several upgrades available have turned it into a game changer.
+Static Field is a godsend in this mode as you can manipulate the flow and area of combat.
+Several upgrades available have turned it into a game changer.
 The Ring-ception upgrade creates a secondary larger Kinetic Field around your first, keeping mobs and bosses at arm’s length.
 Meanwhile Stay in the Zone buffs the attack speed of allies in the field by 60.

 Area of Bliss, which now heals 50% of Disruptor’s intelligence instead of 4% of max HP after the patch, remains another juicy upgrade.
 In this mode it’s easy to be overwhelmed, especially in combat levels where enemies spawn endlessly until you kill buildings.
 Disruptor is the master of chill and incredibly fun to play in Aghanim’s Labyrinth.

-It’s important to remember that there is a chance that certain heroes don’t manage to get the perfect upgrades due to RNG.
+It’s important to remember that certain heroes don’t get perfect upgrades due to RNG.
 That said when it comes to your 4th hero you can be flexible.
-Popular picks at the moment are Viper due to his ability to reduce magic resistance or Sniper for the long range DPS.
-The Armour Piercing upgrade for Sniper’s Take Aim is especially potent as it reduces armor by six and opens up the way for a build that capitalizes on it with Desolator and Solar Crest.
-Another growing hero trend is Weaver, primarily because he can be built for DPS but also because of his perks that grant him lifesteal, a full/mana heal and the option to grant Time Lapse to allies.
+Popular picks at the moment are Viper due to his ability to reduce magic resistance.
+Sniper is also a good pick for the long range DPS.
+The Armour Piercing upgrade for Sniper’s Take Aim is especially potent.
+It reduces armor by six and opens up the way for a build that capitalizes on it with Desolator and Solar Crest.
+Another growing hero trend is Weaver.
+He can be built for DPS but also because of his perks that grant him lifesteal.
+Lifesteal is a full/mana heal and the option to grant Time Lapse to allies.